AchroDev/astro-tutorial/src/pages/posts/post-3.md

 tags: ["astro", "updates", "trials"]
 ---

+## What I've accomplished:

-The Header and Footer are now part of the Markdown Layout astro component.
+1. The Header and Footer are now part of the Markdown Layout astro component.

-We are about mid-way through the tutorial at this point.
-I have learned quite a bit and refreshed my memory on other skills.
+2. Completed about 60% of the Blog Tutorial Project from the Astro Docs.
+3. Successfully set the site up to be live on netlify and update when the GitHub repository updates.
+4. Created multiple custom components to use across the site.

+## What's Next:

+Next up is working on learning about using glob imports with the `import.meta.glob()` to create an RSS feed for all blog posts.